Seagate/cortx/doc/integrations/go-ds-motr/README.md

 go-ds-motr is a IPFS [data store plugin](https://github.com/ipfs/go-datastore) implementation that uses the Go bindings to the CORTX [Motr C API](https://github.com/Seagate/cortx-motr/blob/main/doc/motr-developer-guide.md) to store IPFS data directly in indexes in the Motr key-value store.
 This allows IPFS servers to use the full capabilities and scalability of CORTX, instead of relying on a generic S3 REST API and HTTP calls. go-ds-motr stores and retrieves IPFS blocks from Motr using the native Motr client API when requested by the other IPFS subsystems using Motr key ids derived from the IPFS CIDs. go-ds-motr can consume CORTX-specific configuration and parameters specified via the IPFS configuration file and can access the full range of native functionality exposed by the Motr client API.

-In simple benchmarks go-ds-motr is vastly more performant than the S3 data store plugin, achieving a 13x speedup for add operations:
+In simple benchmarks go-ds-motr is vastly more performant than the S3 data store plugin, achieving at least a 13x speedup for IPFS file add operations:
 #### Adding 93Mb file to IPFS using S3 data store from cold start:
 ```cmd
 [root@cortx-ova-rgw go-ds-motr]# time ../go-ipfs/cmd/ipfs/ipfs add "01 Track01.flac"